 Consider Submitting Money With your Application

-When you submit your application, you have the option to submit your first premium payment along with the app.
+When you submit your application, you have the option to submit your first premium payment along with the application.
 If you choose to give this payment, your coverage is technically binding.
 This means that if you die during the underwriting process, the life insurance company is required to underwrite the policy as if they don’t know that you passed.
 If they would have issued the policy according to their regular underwriting procedures, they are required to pay out a claim to your beneficiaries.

 This doesn’t mean that they need to have issued the policy with a premier rating, it binds coverage even if they would have issued the policy with a substandard rating.
-This effectively gives most people coverage when they submit money with their premium.
+This effectively gives most people coverage when they submit money with their premiums.

 Don’t worry about being issued a policy, with a rate adjustment to a price you don’t want to pay.
-If your policy is issued and you decide that you don’t want it, every State in the country has a “free look” provision in which you can get a full refund.
-This is usually a 30 day period, but can vary by State.
+If your policy is issued and you decide that you don’t want it, every state in the country has a “free look” provision in which you can get a full refund.
+This is usually a 30-day period but can vary by State.